 Work experience and employment in a veterinary practice

-Many veterinary nurse training courses, whether they are based in Scotland or elsewhere in the UK, will require you to have some experience working in a veterinary practice prior to application, so gaining relevant work experience is crucial.
+Many veterinary nurse training courses, whether they are based in Scotland or elsewhere in the UK, may require you to have some experience working in a veterinary practice prior to application, so gaining relevant work experience is crucial.
 This not only strengthens your application but also gives you a realistic insight into the profession.
 You could also consider volunteering at animal shelters, kennels, catteries or stables to support your application.

 Some training programmes will require you to secure employment with a veterinary practice approved by the Royal College of Veterinary Surgeons (RCVS), prior to application.
-View a list of RCVS approved training practices in Scotland
+View a list of RCVS approved training practices in Scotland.

 We have provided some guidance to support you in finding employment or work experience in a veterinary practice: